-It’s hard to believe that school holidays are nearly here and although most of us won’t leave Ireland this summer, I’m sure a lot plan on going away in a caravan/tent, to a summer house, an Airbnb, a hotel or to stay at home but do day trips.
+It’s hard to believe that school holidays are nearly here and whether you plan to leave Ireland this summer or plan on staying in Ireland, it’s nice to stock up on a few new toys to keep your children occupied.
 With this in mind, I thought I’d write a short blog with 10 travel activities for 3 and 4 year olds.
-Most of these toys/activities are under €10 and can be used on trains/ buses/ cars and in coffee shops/restaurants.
+Most of these toys/activities are under €10 and can be used on planes/ trains/ buses/ cars and in coffee shops/restaurants.
 Some are perfect for keeping your child busy if you happen to have a rainy day on holidays and all of them are small and light for travelling with.

 So, here goes….